 1969 – 1982

 The founding board is responsible for hiring Morris Henderson in 1968.
 The organization was chartered in 1969 as St. Louis Comprehensive Neighborhood Center, a workforce training center.
 Morris Henderson was the first Chief Executive Director.
 He was dedicated to the organization and worked to establish training and social service programs for residents in the neighborhood.
 He is responsible for having the center establish the first methadone clinic, Women, Infants and Children Food Nutrition Service (W.I.C.) services on site and opening a satellite center at Prince Hall on Newstead and Pope.

 He was a prominent civil rights leader in St. Louis.
 Henderson served as President of the St. Louis County Chapter NAACP from 1955-1959 and again from 1963-1964.
 Under his leadership, the NAACP led the desegregation fight in St. Louis County against schools, eating facilities and other Jim Crow practices.
 Membership increased dramatically during his tenure.

-Henderson was an active member of many organizations including the YMCA, St. Louis District Council –Boy Scouts of America, Congress of Racial Equality (CORE), the Urban League, the advisory committee of the Junior College District, and the Board of Directors of the Ferrier-Harris Home of the Aged to name a few.
-Henderson was also a member of Alpha Phi Alpha Fraternity Inc. He worked tirelessly and suffered a heart attack on the job and died.
-Details about the life and work of Morris Henderson can be found at the State Historical Society of Missouri.
+Henderson an active member of many organizations including the YMCA, St. Louis District Council – Boy Scouts of America, Congress of Racial Equity (CORE), the Urban League, the advisory committee of the Junior College District and the Board of Directors of the Ferrier-Harris Home of the Aged, to name a few.
+Henderson was also a member of Alpha Phi Alpha Fraternity Inc. He worked tirelessly and suffered a heart attack while on the job and died.
+Details about the life and work of Morries Henderson can be found at the State Historical Society of Missouri.

 1983 – 2001